 \subsection{Analytical Local Planner}

-To reach the predicted goal locations from exploration policy or the identified goal points, we adopted an analytical local planner to translate the long-term goal location into an executable action $a_t \in \mathcal{A}$ as in previous modular map-based methods.
+To reach the predicted goal locations from exploration policy or the identified goal points, we adopt an analytical local planner to translate the long-term goal location into an executable action $a_t \in \mathcal{A}$ as in previous modular map-based methods.
 The Fast Marching Method (FMM) is employed incrementally to calculate the shorted path from the agent's current location to the goal location.
 Then a waypoint along this path is selected considering the agent's step distance.
-As the agent sometimes gets stuck in obstacles, we adopted an untrap strategy to help the agent to recover from the stuck.